 Quiet-WIRE is a feature to enhance 100BASE-TX EMC performance by reducing both conducted and radiated emissions from the TXP/M signal pair.
-It can be used either to reduce absolute emissions or to enable replacement of shielded cable with unshielded cable, all while maintaining interoperability with standard 100BASE-TX devices.
+It can be used either to reduce absolute emissions, or to enable replacement of shielded cable with unshielded cable, all while maintaining interoperability with standard 100BASE-TX devices.

 Quiet-WIRE filtering is implemented internally, with no additional external components required.
 It is enabled or disabled at power-up and reset by a strapping option on the RXER pin.
-Once the KSZ8061 is powered up, Quiet-WIRE filtering can be disabled by writing to register 16h, bit [12].
-Note that Quiet-WIRE cannot be enabled via this register bit.
+Once the KSZ8061 is powered up, Quiet-WIRE can be disabled by writing to register 16h, bit [12].